 - If a significant tree(s) is removed contrary to any provision in this section, the person(s) responsible for the removal shall pay to the city the value of the tree(s). - 2.
-The value of the tree(s) shall be determined by a tree appraiser who is an ISA (International Society of Arboriculture) certified arborist with at least five years of experience appraising trees using the appraisal methods outlined in the current edition of "The Guide for Plant Appraisal," authored by the Council of Tree and Landscape Appraisers (CTLA).
-The appraiser shall prepare an appraisal report using these methods, and adding to the value from these methods an analysis of the tree(s) contributory value, i.e., the value that the tree(s) contributed to the overall value of the property on which they were located.
+The value of the tree(s) shall be determined by a certified arborist using the appraisal methods outlined in the current edition of "The Guide for Plant Appraisal," authored by the Council of Tree and Landscape

-- 3. The appraiser shall be chosen by the person(s) responsible for the removal and the city. - 4.
-The person(s) responsible for the removal shall pay the cost of the appraisal. - D. If a significant tree(s) is removed contrary to this section, all development and city permitting and processing of the land use application shall be put on hold for up to sixty days from the date of city's discovery of removal.
-During that time, the city will inventory the significant tree(s) that were removed, and the process of valuing the tree(s) that were removed shall commence, pursuant to paragraph C above. - E. The person(s) responsible for removing the significant tree(s) shall pay for the cost of site restoration, including the removal of the stump(s).
-The stump(s) may not be removed until an appraisal is completed pursuant to paragraph C above. - F. The person(s) responsible for removing the significant tree(s) shall also replace the tree(s) in accordance with the provisions in this section.
-The bond referenced in subsection 10-9B-10-B-4 of this section shall be a surety bond for those that unlawfully remove trees.
+- Appraisers (CTLA).
+The appraiser shall prepare an appraisal report using these methods. - 3.
+The appraiser shall be chosen by the person(s) responsible for the removal and the city. - 4.
+The person(s) responsible for the removal shall pay the cost of the appraisal. - C. If a significant tree(s) is removed contrary to this section, all development and city permitting and processing of the land use application shall be put on hold for up to sixty days from the date of city's discovery of removal.
+During that time, the city will inventory the significant tree(s) that were removed, and the process of valuing the tree(s) that were removed shall commence, pursuant to paragraph B above. - D. The person(s) responsible for removing the significant tree(s) shall pay for the cost of site restoration, including the removal of the stump(s).
+The stump(s) may not be removed until an appraisal is completed pursuant to paragraph B above. - E. The person(s) responsible for removing the significant tree(s) shall also replace the tree(s) in accordance with the provisions in this section.
+The bond referenced in subsection 10-9B-10-B-4 (Check this numbering) of this section shall be a surety bond for those that unlawfully remove trees.